 Extract from Murray's "Handbook for Travellers in Devonshire" (1879), covering Bideford, and also Weare Giffard and Horwood.

-Weare Giffard Community website - includes page on the history, and a listing, with photographs of churchyard MIs.
+Weare Giffard Community website (archived copy) - includes page on the history, and a listing, with photographs of churchyard MIs.

 The transcription of the section for this parish from the National Gazetteer (1868), provided by Colin Hinson.

 - Ask for a calculation of the distance from Weare Giffard to another place.

 Peskett, H.M.
 The inheritance of Giffard of Weare.
 Devon & Cornwall Notes & Queries 32 (9), 1973, pp. 266-71.
 [Medieval.]